Wisconsin Party & Event Tent Planning Guide

 Do your prices include setting up and taking down the tent?

-Yes, our tent rental prices include delivery, set-up and take down.
+At checkout, you will see that there is a charge added for "shipping."
+This is actually the charge for delivering and setting up the tent, then coming back to dismantle the tent and take it back to our rental location.
 If you are renting a small canopy tent, however, you can easily set this up with just one other person to help out.
 These tents have folding legs that you'll pull out.
 The metal frame for the top of the tent expands when you pull the legs out.
 Amazingly simple, yet sturdy.

-Our price, however, does not include set-up and take-down of tables and chairs.
+Our prices do not include set-up and take-down of tables and chairs.
 They will be stacked neatly under the tents we set up and we ask that you leave them this way for us when we return to pick everything up.
 If you are unable to set up and take down your chairs and tables, please contact us so we can make arrangements to have this done for you.
 There will be an additional fee for this service.

 What’s the difference between a pole tent and a frame tent?